BrVer/brver.github.io/_posts/2025-09-03-visualizing-urban-growth-or-vibecoding-is-awesome.md

 ---

 Inspired by [https://dominicroye.github.io/blog/visualize-urban-growth/](https://dominicroye.github.io/blog/visualize-urban-growth/),
-I decided to visualise and compare various spanish cities maps (and also check how good is AI to do this job).
+I decided to visualise and compare various spanish cities maps (and also check how good AI is at doing this job)..

 As a result, AI was able to:
-- understand the whole required flow
+- understand the entire required flow
-- provide a script in python
+- provide a script in Python
-- suggest how to write similar script for Basque country / Navarra (they publish data in different format)
+- suggest how to write a similar script for the Basque Country / Navarra (they publish data in a different format)
-- refactor the scripts to support data caching, combining multiple data sources for a single image etc.
+- refactor the scripts to support data caching and combine multiple data sources for a single image, etc.

-So far, I'm pretty hyped with AI capabilities!
+So far, I’m pretty hyped about AI’s capabilities!

 **Result:**
 ![result](/assets/images/spanish_cities_results.jpg)